 How a person grieves is unique to the mourner, but will often be informed by things such as:

-For support, call Grief Encounter on – 0808 802 0111, weekdays 9:30am – 3-pm.
+For support, you can contact Grief Encounter by calling our inquiry line, from 9am – 5pm Monday to Friday – 0808 802 0111, or you can email us.
 We are here to listen.